Judy & David: Biography

 Judy and David are husband and wife and have been making music since 1991.
 The duo also appears as a television personality, and promotes a live concerts in the Greater Toronto Area.
 They launched their career in February 1993 with their first concert, the release of Jumpin' Up & Down and the multi-million selling My Little Yellow Bus collection.
-They are best known for their former TV series, Judy & David's Boom Box on Treehouse TV in Canada and JiggiJump on Kids' CBC.
+They are best known for their former television series, Judy & David's Boom Box on Treehouse TV in Canada and JiggiJump on Kids' CBC.

 The band has also won the Parent's Choice Gold Award and Junos.
 They are now among the most prolific children's recording artists in North America.

 The duo's members are David Gershon (born in Chicago, Illinois in 1964) and his wife Judy Adelman Gershon (born in Toronto, Ontario in 1965).